 - 229E (alpha coronavirus)

 Rarer strains that cause more severe complications include MERS-CoV, which causes Middle East respiratory syndrome (MERS), and SARS-CoV, the virus responsible for severe acute respiratory syndrome (SARS).

 In 2019, a new strain called SARS-CoV-2 started circulating, causing the disease COVID-19.

 Limited research is available on how HCoV spreads from one person to the next.

 However, researchers believe that the viruses transmit via fluids in the respiratory system, such as mucus.

 Coronaviruses can spread in the following ways:

-Covering the mouth and nose with a tissue or handkerchief while coughing or sneezing can also help prevent the spread of a coronavirus.
-Be sure to dispose of any used tissues and maintain hygiene around the home.
+Covering the mouth and nose with a tissue or handkerchief while coughing or sneezing can also help prevent transmission.
+It is important to dispose of any tissues after use and maintain hygiene around the home.